-Is cornstarch included in your quarantine food shopping list?
+Is cornstarch on your quarantine food shopping list?

 If not, you may want to consider adding it after reading this article to the end.

 Affordable and Versatile

 Cornstarch is an affordable and versatile pantry staple with a long shelf life.

 Here are some of its many fully-tested functions:

 - For a velvety and restaurant quality gravy, add a spoonful of cornstarch diluted in water to your meat or chicken sauce and stir for a couple of minutes over low heat.